Formstone/Formstone/docs/utility-mediaquery.md

 ### Binding

-Query can also bind events to specific media query changes for more fine grain control:
+Media Query can also bind events to specific media query changes for more fine grain control:

 ```
-$.query("bind", "(min-width: 740px)", {
+$.mediaquery("bind", "(min-width: 740px)", {
 	enter: function() {
 		...
 	},